privacyidea/privacyidea/doc/configuration/supported_tokens.rst

 tokens are initialized at the factory and you get a seed file, that you need to import to privacyIDEA.

+**U2F**.
+The Yubikey and the Daplug token are known U2F devices to work well with privacyIDEA.
+See :ref:`u2f`.

 Smartphone Apps
 ~~~~~~~~~~~~~~~